Skip to Content

 A1AT deficiency is most common among white people of European descent, but it occurs in all races and ethnic groups.

-Alpha-1 can cause serious, even fatal, complications if left untreated such as:
+Alpha-1 AT deficiency can cause serious, even fatal, complications if left untreated, such as:

-Many people who have A1AT deficiency have no symptoms at all.
-Other people start to show symptoms between ages 20 and 40.
+Many people who have AATD have no symptoms at all; others show symptoms between the ages of 20 and 40.

 • Shortness of breath, especially when active.